kartonfarkas/api_docs/source/suite/index.rst

  * `Ruby <overview/authentication_ruby.html>`_
  * `Java <overview/authentication_java.html>`_

-We also provide a demo page where you can get impressions on `The API Demo Page <overview/api_demo.html>`_.
+We also provide a demo page where you can try the API (see `The API Demo Page <overview/api_demo.html>`_).
-We have no SDKs at the moment, if you need more help, you can try SDKs `here <overview/sdk.html>`_.
+If you need more help, we have listed some third party clients on the :doc:`overview/sdk` page.

 .. toctree::
    :maxdepth: 1